C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Constructing the C-QUERI Dataset

-\subsubsection{Task 2: Identify Questions and Answers}
+\subsection{Task 2: Identify Questions and Answers}

 Next, we identify question and answer utterances and focus particularly on the question and answer sessions that follow the statements by the witnesses.
-We take a supervised transfer learning approach to fine-tune a variant of the BERT model obtained from Huggingface \url{https://huggingface.co/google-bert/bert-base-cased} coupled with a dropout layer and a linear layer with ReLU activation in order to classify the utterances as questions and answers, as we describe in Figure \ref{fig:BERT}.
+We take a supervised transfer learning approach to fine-tune a variant of the BERT model obtained from Huggingface \footnote{\url{https://huggingface.co/google-bert/bert-base-cased}} coupled with a dropout layer and a linear layer with ReLU activation in order to classify the utterances as questions and answers (Figure \ref{fig:BERT} in Appendix \ref{app:LLM_Config}).

 Since transcripts of Congressional committee hearings are not annotated, we construct a training dataset from the Reddit Ask Me Anything (r/AMA) community consisting of 60756 Questions and 60756 Answers, and the U.K. Parliamentary dataset~\cite{zhang_2017_RhetoricalRoles} with 2344 questions and 2344 answers.
-The r/AMA community lets individuals or representatives of organizations field questions from users of the Reddit social media platform by creating a post advertising their availability to do so.
-Comments under the post containing questions from the community, answers from the creator of the post, and responses from the community are organized hierarchically.
-Top level comments under the post are typically questions from the community, which are ranked based on votes from the community.
-The creator of the post typically responds to these questions in a comment immediately under the question.
-We construct a training dataset by considering the highest-ranked top comments as questions and the creator's responses to those comments as answers.
-The U.K. Parliamentary dataset consists of written questions submitted by members of the U.K. Parliament directed at ministers from the government's cabinet, and their responses which are typically required to be submitted and published within a set timeframe.
-More details can be found in Appendix B.
+The r/AMA community lets individuals field questions from Reddit users, with top-ranked comments serving as questions and the poster's responses as answers; we construct our training set from the highest-ranked exchanges.
+The U.K. Parliamentary dataset consists of written questions by members of the U.K. Parliament directed at cabinet ministers who are typically required to respond within a set timeframe.
+Although these training sources differ in register from congressional hearings, our classifier achieves 87\% accuracy on held-out congressional utterances, validating the transfer.
+Details are in Appendix~\ref{app:QnA}.